 - 7.6 Members of the Panel visited each of the three NPAs in 2019.
 As a result of discussions that took place at these visits, the Panel has decided that the time commitment on which the remuneration is based will be increased from 42 to 44 days.
 The salary for members of NPAs will increase to £4,010. - 7.7 The Panel has also previously determined that the remuneration of a NPA Chair should be aligned to that part of a Band 3 senior salary received by a committee chair of a principal council.
-This salary will increase to £12,710. - 7.8 The Panel has previously provided that the option for a NPA to decide which of two salary levels the roles of deputy chair and up to two other committee Chairs can be remunerated.
+This salary will increase to £12,710. - 7.8 The Panel has previously provided the option for a NPA to decide which of two salary levels the roles of deputy chair and up to two other committee Chairs can be remunerated at.
 During the visits members considered that this arrangement was no longer appropriate.
 The Panel has therefore decided that the optional arrangement is removed.
-The salary for the deputy chair and committee chairs will increase to £7,710 which is aligned to Band 5 The Panel has also determined that if the NPA appoints a Deputy Chair, the appropriate salary must be paid.
+The salary for the deputy chair and committee chairs will increase to £7,710 which is aligned to Band 5.